Right-wing dictatorship

-A right-wing dictatorship, sometimes also referred to as a rightist dictatorship or right-wing authoritarianism, is an authoritarian or sometimes totalitarian regime following right-wing policies.
-Right-wing dictatorships are typically characterized by appeals to traditionalism, the protection of law and order and the advocacy of nationalism, and justify their rise to power based on a need to uphold a conservative status quo, often in opposition to communism.
-Notable examples of right-wing dictatorships include Nazi Germany, Fascist Italy, Estado Novo, Francoist Spain, and a number of military dictatorships that ruled various Latin American countries during the Cold War.
+A right-wing dictatorship, sometimes also referred to as a rightist dictatorship is an authoritarian or totalitarian regime following right-wing policies.
+Right-wing dictatorships are typically characterized by anti-communism, appeals to traditionalism, the protection of law and order, nationalism, and justify their rise to power based on a need to uphold a conservative status quo.

 Characteristics of a right-wing dictatorship

 Military dictatorship

 In the most common Western view, the perfect example of a right-wing dictatorship is any of those that once ruled in South America.
 Those regimes were predominantly military juntas and most of them collapsed in the 1980s.
 Communist countries, which were very cautious about not revealing their authoritarian methods of rule to the public, were usually led by civilian governments and officers taking power were not much welcomed there.
-Few exceptions include the Burmese Way to Socialism (Burma, 1966–1988), the Military Council of National Salvation (People's Republic of Poland, 1981–1983) or the North Korean regime's evolution throughout the rule of Kim Il-sung.
+Few exceptions include the Burmese Way to Socialism (Burma, 1966–1988), the Military Council of National Salvation (People's Republic of Poland, 1981–1983) or the North Korean regime's evolution throughout the rule of Kim Il Sung.

 Religion and the government

 Many right-wing regimes kept strong ties with local clerical establishments.
 This policy of a strong Church-state alliance is often referred to as Clerical fascism.
 Pro-Catholic dictatorships included the Estado Novo (1933–1974) and the Federal State of Austria (1934–1938).
-There also exist clerical dictatorships in the Muslim world, including the Islamic Republic of Iran and the Islamic Emirate of Afghanistan.
-The theocratic absolute monarchies of Saudi Arabia or Vatican City also share many similarities with the regimes mentioned above.
-Many of those are/were led by spiritual leaders, such as the Slovak Republic under the Reverend Josef Tiso or Iran under the Ayatollahs Khomeini (1979–1989) and Khamenei (1989–present).
-Some right-wing dictatorships, like Nazi Germany, were even openly hostile to certain religions.
+Many of those are/were led by spiritual leaders, such as the Slovak Republic under the Reverend Josef Tiso.
+Some right-wing dictatorships, like Nazi Germany, were openly hostile to certain religions.

+Ideological alignment

+Many right-wind dictatorships have opposed communism.
+Examples include Nazi Germany, Fascist Italy, Estado Novo, Francoist Spain, the Chilean Junta, the Greek Junta, the Brazilian military dictatorship, the Argentine Junta (or National Reorganization Process), Republic of China under Chiang Kai-shek, Indonesia's New Order regime by Suharto, Cuba under Fulgencio Batista, in South Korea when it was led by Syngman Rhee, Park Chung Hee, and Chun Doo-hwan, a number of military dictatorships in Latin America during the Cold War.

+Other right-wing dicatorships agitate anti-Western sentiments, such as Russia under Vladimir Putin.

 Right-wing dictatorships by region

+The authoritarian politics of several countries can range from parties and movements on the center-right to the far-right, including some that are difficult to define.
+The degree of authoritarianism can also vary.

+Cases supported by various sources and definitions will be presented below: